-Deborah Elms, Founder and Executive Director of the Asian Trade Centre.
+Dr Deborah Elms, Founder and Executive Director of the Asian Trade Centre.
 The Asian Trade Centre works with governments and companies to design better trade policies for the region.
 Dr. Elms is also Vice Chair of the Asia Business Trade Association (ABTA) and sits on the International Technical Advisory Committee of the Global Trade Professionals Alliance and is Chair of the Working Group on Trade Policy and Law.
 She is also a senior fellow in the Singapore Ministry of Trade and Industry’s Trade Academy.
-Previously, she was head of the Temasek Foundation Centre for Trade & Negotiations (TFCTN) and senior fellow of international political economy at the S. Rajaratnam School of International Studies at Nanyang Technological University, Singapore.
-Her research interests are negotiations and decision making, and her current research involves the Trans-Pacific Partnership (TPP), Regional Comprehensive Economic Partnership (RCEP), ASEAN Economic Community (AEC) negotiations and global value chains.
-She has provided consulting on a range of trade issues to governments including the United Arab Emirates, Sri Lanka, Cambodia, Taiwan, and Singapore.
+Previously, Dr Elms was head of the Temasek Foundation Centre for Trade & Negotiations (TFCTN) and Senior Fellow of International Political Economy at the S. Rajaratnam School of International Studies at Nanyang Technological University, Singapore.
+Her projects include the Trans-Pacific Partnership (TPP) negotiations, the Regional Comprehensive Economic Partnership (RCEP), the ASEAN Economic Community (AEC) and global value chains.
 Dr. Elms received a PhD in political science from the University of Washington, a MA in international relations from the University of Southern California, and bachelor’s degrees from Boston University.
 Dr Elms publishes the Talking Trade Blog.

 Margaret Liang joined ATC as a Senior Fellow in 2015.
 She is currently Consultant to the Ministry of Foreign Affairs (MFA) for WTO/Trade Issues; Adjunct Professor of the National University of Singapore Law Faculty; Senior Adjunct Fellow of the Rajaratnam School of International Relations, Nanyang Technological University Singapore, and Senior Fellow of the MFA Diplomatic Academy.
 Previously, she served as Director (Trade Policy) of the Singapore Trade Development Board and subsequently as Director of the International Economics Directorate, Ministry of Foreign Affairs.
 She has served in Singapore Missions in Bonn and in Geneva, and was Singapore’s Deputy Permanent Representative to the UN/WTO in Geneva from 1999-2002.
 Ms Liang has considerable experience in international trade law cases before the GATT/WTO, both as advocate and panelist/Chairman.
 She was member of the Singapore team in the WTO dispute settlement case on Singapore/Malaysia-Import measures on certain petrochemical products.
 Her other key WTO appointments included being Chairman of the WTO Working Party on the ACP-EC Partnership Agreement (the Coutonou Agreement) in 2001 and Vice-Chairman of the WTO Committee on Regional Trade Agreements in 2002.
 She has contributed to major academic/WTO seminars and conducted WTO Trade Policy courses at the International Development Law Organisation, Sydney, the Temasek Foundation Centre for Trade Negotiations, Singapore, and under Singapore’s Technical assistance programmes for Cambodia, Laos, Myanmar and Vietnam and other Developing Countries.
 She was also the Academic Coordinator for the WTO Regional Trade Policy Course, for Asia- Pacific, a joint cooperation between the WTO and the National University of Singapore from 2008-2010.